 If this is an organization or an industry you would prefer to work in, it’s worth playing a long game here.
 Handle the feedback interaction well by showing interpersonal skills and professionalism, and maybe the company will fast-track your application down the road.
 Play it cool and cultivate a good connection and your work might bear fruit.

 Even if you don’t end up working for the company, word travels quickly in most industries and leaving a good impression could lead to new network connections or even a job recommendation.

-At NSC Technologies, we connect job seekers to best-fit job opportunities and coach them on the best ways to succeed in their roles.
+At NSC, we connect job seekers to best-fit job opportunities and coach them on the best ways to succeed in their roles.
 Please contact us today to find out what opportunities we have for your career.